-We evaluate annually the group of peer companies used as a reference point for evaluating executive compensation and establishing performance goals.
-As it considered what companies to use in the list of peer companies for 2023 compensation, the Compensation Committee decided to include comparable companies in the states of Florida, Massachusetts, New Jersey, New York, and Pennsylvania in order to maintain TrustCo's positioning near the median of the peer group based on asset size.
-With adjustment for a company that was acquired, this resulted in the list being the same as the prior year.
+We evaluate annually the group of peer companies used as a reference point for evaluating executive compensation and establishing performance goals ("Peer Group").
+As it considered what companies to use in the list of peer companies for 2024 compensation, the Compensation Committee decided to include comparable companies in the states of Florida, Massachusetts, New Jersey, New York, and Pennsylvania in order to maintain TrustCo's positioning near the median of the peer group based on asset size.
+With input from management, the Committee used the following criteria to determine peer companies for 2024 comparisons: publicly-held banks and thrifts with assets of approximately \$2 billion to \$10 billion operating in the listed states.
+This asset range compares reasonably to the Company, which as of December 31, 2023, had total assets of approximately \$6 billion.
+Peer group criteria have stayed relatively consistent from year-to-year; however, the composition of the peer group changes from year to year as new companies enter the relevant market or on account of changes resulting from mergers and acquisitions and changes in the size of companies when they fall out of the asset range.
+Other than an adjustment for a company that was acquired and the addition of two new companies to achieve the desired number of companies in the group, the list of peer companies is the same as the prior year.